-In Solitairica, you battle enemies one at a time, taking them on in one-sided card duels.
-Your goal is simple: eliminate all the cards on the field, similar to the original game.
-You do this by using the face-up card in your deck as a starting point.
-Let's say you've been dealt a 6.
-The available cards in front of you are a Queen, a Jack, a 4, a 7, and a 2.
-Tapping the 7 pulls the card into your hand, eliminating it from the field, and reveals a 6 behind where the 7 used to be.
-You can tap that 6, too—unlike in traditional solitaire, you can go up or down in numbers here, and there's no red and black suits here to match too.
+Solitarica combines elements from both solitaire and turn-based RPGs to make something completely new.
+Instead of using the gameplay we've seen previously in Windows 95 versions of the solo card game, Solitarica takes the basic functions of that game and uses them to create an entirely new form of gameplay.
+In Solitaria, you battle enemies one at a time, taking them on in one-sided card duels.
+Your goal is simple: eliminate all the cards on the field, similar to the original task in Solitaire.
+To do this, you begin by using the face-up card in your deck as a starting point.
+For instance, let's say you've been dealt a 6 as your starting card.
+The available cards in front of you consist of a Queen, a Jack, a 4, a 7, and a 2.
+Tapping the 7 pulls the card into your hand, eliminating it from the field, and reveals a 6 where the 7 previously sat.
+You can tap that 6, too—unlike in traditional solitaire, you can go up or down in numbers here and there's no red or black suits to match.